glebv/nia2-prod/README.md

 Grunt has 2 primary tasks: `serve` and `build`.

-`serve` creates a development server @ `127.0.0.1:9000` where you can preview everything, live reload as you work.
+`$ grunt serve` creates a development server @ `127.0.0.1:9000` where you can preview everything, live reload as you work.

-`build` builds a production ready package.
+`$ grunt build` builds a production ready package.
 You shouldn't have to worry about this one though.

-`test` for running e2e tests.
+`$ grunt test` for running e2e tests (that need to be written).

 ## Bower